 2. Remove toxins from the air.

-Now that the windows will be closed a good portion of the time, indoor air quality needs to be a priority in order to remain healthy and vibrant.
+-Now that the windows will be closed a good portion of the time, indoor air quality needs to be a priority in order to remain healthy and vibrant.
 One way to keep the air clean is to not add new toxins in the first place.
 Switch out your commercial cleaners full of chemicals for natural homemade formulas using things you already have in your cupboards.
-You can get all of the formulas and printable labels you need right here.
+See my favourite formulas here.

 3. Bring greenery indoors.